mscharmann/mscharmann.github.io/_posts/2024-03-06-Amsinckia-lunaris-greenhouse.md

 ![image-center](/assets/images/lunaris4.jpg){: .align-center}
-... and flowers of a "partial homostyle" morph, with three anthers visible high up ion the corolla tube.
+... and flowers of a "partial homostyle" morph, with three anthers visible high up in the corolla tube.
 The other two anthers are hidden below, just at the height of the (also invisible) style/stigma.